particle-iot/docs/src/content/getting-started/integrations/google-cloud-platform.md

 Your device will now begin to publish the targeted event, which will signal to the Particle cloud to stream the contents of the event to Google Cloud Platform.

-### Confirming the data reaches Google Cloud Platform
+### Confirming the data reaches Google cloud platform

 To ensure that the data is successfully being published to Google Cloud Platform, you can use the Google Cloud CLI.
 To use the Google Cloud CLI, click on the terminal icon on the right side of